Can a Contractor Sue Without a Contract? Legal Options and Limitations

 Can a contractor sue without a contract?
-The answer to this question will vary from situation to situation.
-In some circumstances, contractors may be able to sue without a formal contract in place, and in other cases, a lawsuit will not be possible.
+The answer varies depending on the situation.
+In some cases, contractors may sue without a formal contract, while in others, a lawsuit may not be possible.

 Filing a Lien without a Written Contract